oolayemi/otpservice/README.md

 ## OTP Service

-This project is a link to article that can be found at
+This project is a link to article that can be found at [Medium](https://medium.com/@olayemiolaomo/creating-your-own-otp-service-laravel-5b7d1460ce94) and at [Hashnode](https://medium.com/@olayemiolaomo/creating-your-own-otp-service-laravel-5b7d1460ce94)
-<a href="https://medium.com/@olayemiolaomo/creating-your-own-otp-service-laravel-5b7d1460ce94" alt="Medium"></a> and at
-<a href="https://medium.com/@olayemiolaomo/creating-your-own-otp-service-laravel-5b7d1460ce94" alt="Hashnode"></a>